microsoft/vscode-cmake-tools/docs/cmake-presets.md

 - **CMake: Select a Kit**
 - **CMake: Edit User-Local CMake Kits**

-## Troubleshooting
+## Troubleshoot

 If things aren’t working as expected, there are a few troubleshooting steps that you can take.

 If either `CMakePresets.json` or `CMakeUserPresets.json` is invalid, then none of the presets in the invalid file will be available for selection.
 CMake Tools IntelliSense can help you catch many of these JSON errors, but it won’t know if you're referencing a preset with `inherits` or `configurePreset` by the wrong name.
-To check if your preset files are valid, run `cmake --list-presets` from the command line at the root of your project directory (CMake 3.20 or higher is required).
+To check if your preset files are valid, run `cmake --list-presets` from the command line at the root of your project directory (CMake 3.20 or later is required).
 If either file is invalid, then you'll see the following error:

 ```DOS
 CMake Error: Could not read presets from